Tilting equivalence of finite almost derived algebraic cobordism for perfectoid algebras

-In this section, by using the $\infty$-categorical Yoneda lemma, we define $n$-excisive objects of $\infty$-categories.
-First, we recall the $\infty$-categorical Yoneda lemma in Section~\ref{sec:Yoneda}.
-Next, we define $n$-excisive objects, and prove the universal property in Section~\ref{sec:app}, and we remark that locally presentable excisive $\infty$-category is stable in Section~\ref{sec:excisive}.
+In this section, using the $\infty$-categorical Yoneda lemma, we define $n$-excisive objects of $\infty$-categories.
+First, in Section~\ref{sec:Yoneda}, we recall the $\infty$-categorical Yoneda lemma.
+Next, in Section~\ref{sec:app}, we define $n$-excisive objects and prove their universal property.
+Finally, in Section~\ref{sec:excisive}, we note that locally presentable excisive $\infty$-categories are stable.